sgothel/direct_bt/README.md

 having its *master/client* and *slave/server peripheral* facilities communicating via actual adapter, supporting regression testing of the API, its implementation and adapter.

+The *trial* tests are time consuming since `TestDBClientServer1*` performs the test twelve fold altogether:
+- Four fold between adapter and encryption mode
+  - between both installed adapter, i.e. in both client/server directions
+  - in legacy mode (SC 0) and once using secure connections (SC 1)
+- Three fold for encryption usage and state
+  - without encryption
+  - with `ENC_ONLY` encryption and initial key pairing
+  - with `ENC_ONLY` encryption and reusing pre-paired keys

+The encryption tests using Direct-BT may fail and are currently under investigation.
+The following issues are known:
+- *BlueZ* is not sending us all new key information
+  - This is mitigated by *BTAdapter*'s *smp_watchdog*, leading to a retrial visible as *SMP Timeout*
+- *BlueZ* is not accepting pre-paired legacy keys (SC 0), leading to newly paired keys.

 ### Cross Build
 Also provided is a [cross-build script](https://jausoft.com/cgit/direct_bt.git/tree/scripts/build-cross.sh)